slapdash/platform/CONTRIBUTING.md

 Please make sure that your pull request makes it easy for the reviewer to understand what the change is about.
 Keep your change focused.

+### Add New Command

+To add a new command please follow the tutorial at https://developers.slapdash.com/command-bar-101/publish-command.

 ## Issues

 Feel free to file new issues for bug reports and suggestions.